 For spaces with maximally symmetric subspaces, the analysis is similar to the above.
-Such subspaces, say of dimensionality $n$, admit the maximum number $n(n+1)/2$ of independent Killing vectors.
-However, these Killing vectors are of the metric of the subspaces only.
-Hence the constraints on a tensor due to its form-invariance under the infinitesimal isometries of the metric of a maximally symmetric subspaces would in general be different from those in the scenario where the entire space-time is maximally symmetric.
+However, the maximum number of independent and non-vanishing Killing vectors that are admitted for a family of such subspaces, say of dimensionality $n$, are only $n(n+1)/2$, and not $d(d+1)$, if the entire space-time is of dimensionality $d$.
+Hence, the constraints on a tensor due to its form-invariance under the infinitesimal isometries of the metric, in the case of spaces with maximally symmetric subspaces, would in general be different from those in the scenario where the entire space-time is maximally symmetric.
 We shall look into this rather explicitly in what follows.
 However, for the time being, let us first concentrate on how to go about understanding maximal symmetry when the space-time admits torsion, in the next subsection.